Consensys/ansible-role-tessera/README.md

 _Note_: The above command should only be used for dev environments.
 Usually you would need to specify your own `peers` and `server_config` to meet your requirements.

-Alternative to putting environment variables in command-line:
+_Alternative to putting environment variables in command-line_:

 1. Edit existing `tessera.yml` in the root directory of the project.
 2. Add `vars` to `tessera.yml` like below: